GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 ### Tips

 - Check the provided Cloud Function's configuration to see the details on how it's being triggered
+- You can test things by uploading a [PDF file](https://arxiv.org/pdf/2301.02230.pdf) to the first Cloud Storage Bucket and watching the logs of the Cloud Function

 ## Challenge 2: First steps into the LLM realm